arwebb/alternative-prompts/README.md

 # alternative-prompts

-I've been having the strangest dreams.
+Was it a vision, or a waking dream?
+Fled is that music: do I wake or sleep?

-Each click generates a random combination of phrases for writing, drawing, imagination games or no reason at all.
+Each click generates a dream.
+Use for writing, drawing, imagination games or no reason at all.

 I welcome pull requests that expand the dream dictionary.